Boy meets girl. Girl goes traveling for 2 years

 "But every time it came to, 'We're fighting and I need to leave.'
 Neither of us could do it."

-Their different personalities led to clashes, but they never considered giving up.
+Their differing personalities led to clashes, but they never considered giving up.

 "There's something that always kept us together," says Erickson.
 "It must have been whatever was there right at the beginning to keep us together."